J-DubApps/get_chat_cmd/script_design_details.md

-# Bash Implementation of get-chat-cmd: Quick plan
+# Bash Implementation of get-chat-cmd (originally PowerShell project found [here](https://github.com/J-DubApps/get-chat-cmd))

 ## Project Overview

-I created a bash implementation of my "get-chat-cmd" PowerShell project, that allows users to pose natural language (plain-English) requests and receive bash commands in return via various AI providers.
+This is a bash implementation of my "[get-chat-cmd](https://github.com/J-DubApps/get-chat-cmd)" PowerShell project: allowing you to pose natural language (plain-English) requests and receive bash commands in return (via various AI providers).
 The implementation will maintain all the core features of my PowerShell project--but adapted for bash environments (tested so far on Ubuntu 24.04 LTS, and MacOS).

 ## Key Requirements